Best Cyclocross Tires

 Dugast make some of the best premium level cyclocross tubular tires and the Typhoon is their all conditions tubular model.
 The tire is a big favourite with elite and professional cyclocross riders across the planet.
 The tread pattern provides fantastic grip while also allowing mud to clear relatively well for great all round performance.

 The Dugast Typhoon features an ultra supple cotton tube and tread which allows the typhoon tire to be used at pressures between 25-50 psi (1.6-3.5 bar).
-The downside of such a supple cotton tread is that it needs to be treated with protective aquaguard to prevent water soaking into the casing.
+The downside of such a supple cotton tread is that it needs to be treated with a protective aquaguard to prevent water from soaking into the casing.

-The Typhoon is available in a huge range of sizes- from 28 mm width all the way up to a 34 mm width.
+The Typhoon is available in a huge range of sizes- from 28 mm in width all the way up to a 34 mm in width.
 When purchasing bear in mind that the UCI Legal width for racing is a max 33mm casing so be aware of this when purchasing your cx tires.

 Note for beginners- As the Dugast Typhoon is a tubular only tire you will require a set of specific bicycle rims which differ from the usual standard clincher 'hooked rim design' and are designed to have the tire glued onto the rim.
 This allows the rider to use much lower tire pressures than a clincher wheelset as it eliminates the need for the hooked section of the rim to hold the tire in place.

-A wildcard all round cyclocross clincher tire- The Michelin Mud 2
+The Michelin Mud 2

-While they're labelled as 'Mud' the Michelin Mud 2 cyclocross tire can be seen as so much more than a mud specific tire.
-It's versatility comes for a relatively tightly packed set of centrally positioned tread knobs for reduced rolling resistance on asphalt and hard packed grass while the outside edges of the tread not only provide excellent traction in soft gravelly conditions but really dig in to power you through sloppy mud.
+While they're labelled as 'Mud' the Michelin Mud 2 cyclocross tire can be seen as so much more than a mud-specific tire.
+It's versatility comes for a relatively tightly packed set of centrally positioned tread knobs for reduced rolling resistance on asphalt and hard-packed grass while the outside edges of the tread not only provide excellent traction in soft gravelly conditions but really dig into power you through sloppy mud.

-The Michelin Mud 2 divides opinion amongst racers due to it's 30mm width meaning that you feel the bumps a little harsher than a wider tread tire with a little more shock absorption however it comes into it's own in softer conditions by slicing through the mud and the 30mm size is almost in name only as the carcass has the feel of a much wider tire.
+The Michelin Mud 2 divides opinion amongst racers due to its 30mm width meaning that you feel the bumps a little harsher than a wider tread tire with a little more shock absorption however it comes into its own in softer conditions by slicing through the mud and the 30mm size is almost in name only as the carcass has the feel of a much wider tire.

 The great accessibility of cyclocross as a sport means that you don't need a specific cyclocross bike to ride your first 'cross race.
 You can simply ride cx races on your mountain bike over the winter for an additional challenge and to keep your fitness up too.